-“It’s not always easy to circulate a physical book from one geographical country to another, so this site is mainly an open window in the cyberspace for those wanting to take a look at my literary work without the limitation of frontiers."
+“This site is an open window in the cyberspace for those wanting to take a look at my literary work without the limitation of frontiers.»

 The book of old trades

 In this fast-paced era, in which technology continues to advance in leaps and bounds, there are trades that have remained relatively unchanged over time and continue to be carried out in almost the same way as decades or even centuries ago.

 Amanuensis, coachman, apothecary, plumber, cobbler, antiquarian, angler, tailor, house painter and gravedigger are some of them, re-potentiated in these pages thanks to the power of fresh, innovative re-creations, unexpected twists, or meticulous – almost instructive or inventoried – descriptions.

 With colorful stories and characters that have kept a tradition alive, as if time itself, which devours and ends everything, had just left them forgotten in a corner, this book is a literary exploration of the survival of some of these ancient trades, an approach to the enduring richness of their words and worlds.